lazyowl/yank/README.md

 `go run loop.go`

 To view the command line options, `go run loop.go -h`

+####Current Limitation
+The current implementation uses a 64 bit integer as a bit vector to store file chunk presence/absence.
+Therefore, file sizes are limited to 64 * CHUNK_SIZE.

 ####Prompt syntax
 This may be just a temporary instruction set for now: